LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 In the end, “_simple things simple, complex things possible_” is table stakes.
 The key differentiator is the [shape of the curve](#curve) between those points.
-Products win when uer effort scales smoothly with use case complexity, [cliffs](#cliffs) are engineered out, and [every interaction declares a meaningful piece of user intent](#signal-to-noise).
+Products win when user effort scales smoothly with use case complexity, [cliffs](#cliffs) are engineered out, and [every interaction declares a meaningful piece of user intent](#signal-to-noise).
 That doesn't just happen by itself.
 It involves hard tradeoffs, saying no a lot, and [prioritizing user needs at the organizational level](#poc).
 Treating user effort like real money, forces you to design with restraint.